mymet/mymet.github.io/README.md

 {
 	item_id: 16584,
 	item_title: 'George Washington',
-	gallery_number: 140,
+	gallery_number: 140/null, // null if object is not on display
-	department: 'egyptian art',
+	department: 'egyptian art'/null,
-	on_display: true/false,
+	img_url_web: 'http://...', // null if it doesn't have image?
-	img_url: 'http://...', // null if it doesn't have image?
+	img_url_big: 'http://...', // null if it doesn't have image?
 	similar_items: [
 			{ item_id: 004327, similarity: 0.01 },
 			{ item_id: 052345, similarity: 0.005 },